zrmartin71/HTB_Write_Ups/HTB_Lure.md

 ![image](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/2b41ab99-7a3a-4d0d-b680-264248d47a01)

 ## Room Description
-The finance team received an important looking email containing an attached Word document.
+The finance team received an important-looking email containing an attached Word document.
 Can you take a look and confirm if it's malicious?

 ## Tools Used